R-Yadav123/MakeSPPHackathon-GoGreen/README.md

 # MakeSPPHackathon-GoGreen
 MakeSPP Hackathon Go Green Group Project

-A three-day virtual hackathon for high schoolers.
+Overview: A three-day virtual hackathon for high schoolers.

 Purpose: With my group, we submitted our website to the environmental studies category.
 In our website, Go Green, we highlighted information regarding to sustanibility and climate change.